 As we all try to navigate unusual circumstances in the age of COVID-19, many of us turn to social media for support and a sense of community.
 Being connected is more important now than ever as people rely on social media to stay in touch with loved ones, follow the news and keep entertained while in isolation.

 In the early days of the pandemic, overall U.S. traffic from Facebook to other websites increased by 50% week-on-week.
 A global survey revealed that 44% of people worldwide in March were spending more time on social media platforms like Facebook, Twitter and Instagram.
-Also last month, Facebook announced that in many of the countries hit hardest by the virus, total messaging had increased by more than 50% over the prior month.
+Also in March, Facebook announced that in many of the countries hit hardest by the virus, total messaging had increased by more than 50% over the prior month.

 But just because people are spending more time on social media doesn’t mean it’s business-as-usual.